soimort/translate-shell/README.md

     $ trans :zh "Life's but a walking shadow, a poor player"

+Alternatively, use the `-join-sentence` (`-j`) option to treat all arguments as one sentence so that quotes can be omitted:

+    $ trans -j :zh Life\'s but a walking shadow, a poor player

 ### Brief Mode

 By default, Translate Shell displays translations in a verbose manner.
 If you prefer to see only the most relevant translation, there is a brief mode available using the `-brief` (`-b`) option: